gustavopin/CalcV1/Readme.md

 Thanks for having a look at this code.

 PS: This is a begginer's code, a first calculator done with python.

+Future Features:
+The project should got back to the beggining after you finish a calculation The porject should calculate a % from 2 numbers given by the user